 Sex.
 This is one of the first things that my patients go to in their mind when they think about things that they did that could have caused this to happen.
 I don’t care how vigorous the sex was, how athletic, or in what position—frankly, I hope all those things were really fun!
 No amount of sex in any way can disrupt your pregnancy.
 And orgasm is okay, too, with or without intercourse.

 Drinking coffee.
 Studies examining the relationship between caffeine and miscarriage are guaranteed to make scary headlines whenever they are published.
-The bulk of the evidence to date shows that moderate caffeine consumption (less than 200 mg per day) is okay in pregnancy.
+Most evidence to date shows that moderate caffeine consumption (less than 200 mg per day) is okay in pregnancy.
 This is the equivalent of drinking about 2 cups of coffee or four to six 12-oz. cans of soda.

 Air travel.
 Cabin pressurization is not associated with higher miscarriage risk.
 So take that vacation or work trip.
 However, if you do fly while you’re pregnant, be sure to regularly get up and walk the aisle to prevent the risk of blood clots in your legs.